pforret/horeca.unlockdown.be/about.md

 title: About
 permalink: /about/
 ---
-Unlockdown is een privé initiatief van enkele brusselse Noordranders.
+Unlockdown.be is een privé initiatief van enkele brusselse Noordranders.

-Om in deze lijst opgenomen te worden: zend een email naar [peter@forret.com](mailto:peter@forret.com)
+Om in deze lijst opgenomen te worden: zend een email naar [horeca@unlockdown.be](mailto:horeca@unlockdown.be)